corvus5e/TTimer/README.md

 # TTimer
-TTimer is a terminal timer
+TTimer is a terminal timer and time tracker

 ## TODO:
  - [x] flag for up/down count